 GeneCards Summary for ABCC3 Gene

 ABCC3 (ATP Binding Cassette Subfamily C Member 3) is a Protein Coding gene.
-Diseases associated with ABCC3 include dubin-johnson syndrome and cholangiolocellular carcinoma.
+Diseases associated with ABCC3 include extrahepatic cholestasis and dubin-johnson syndrome.
 Among its related pathways are Metabolism and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 GO annotations related to this gene include transporter activity and ATPase activity, coupled to transmembrane movement of substances.
 An important paralog of this gene is ABCC1.

 UniProtKB/Swiss-Prot for ABCC3 Gene